Goaleroper/Goaleroper-Todo-List-Application-in-Angular/README.md

 # ToDoListApp

-This project was generated in [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.
+This project is generated in [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.

 ## Development server

+Run `npm install` to install dependencies.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
-Back-end isn't included but in source code there is HTTP services to call API and  add/edit/remove tasks and lists.
+Back-end is not included but in source code there is HTTP services to call API and add/edit/remove tasks and lists.

 ## Code scaffolding